stephfrian/cse15l-lab-reports/LabReport3.md

 ```
 ./travel_guides/berlitz1/HandRIsrael.txt
 ```
+This command finds a file (case-insensitive) within the directory and outputs its path.
+It's useful for identifying the path of any file without having to worry about exact spelling of the file.
 ## Option 3: -name -print
 Description: Display the names of the files and directories that match the search criteria.
 For example, find . -name "*.txt" -print.